Intradistrict School Choice FAQs

 • 8: grade 7 concepts continued plus linear relationships, variables, exponents, scientific notation, Pythagorean theorem

 In high school, students can choose from multiple pathways in math.
 There is an Integrated Math with Engineering option for 9th graders.
 There are also 3 different opportunities for students to take 2 math courses in one year so that they can be eligible to take more of our upper level elective courses, such as AP Statistics and AP Calculus, before graduation.
-You can find more information about these pathways in the program of studies on the Harwood Website.
+You can find more information about these pathways in the program of studies on the Harwood website.

 What is the average classroom size at both middle schools?